LogtalkDotOrg/logtalk3/manuals/sources/userman/debugging.rst

    (Sender, This, Self, Goal)

-The debugger pauses for user interaction whenever the breakpoint goal and execution context subsumes the goal currently being executed and its execution context.
+The debugger pauses for user interaction whenever the breakpoint goal and execution context subsume the goal currently being executed and its execution context.
 The user may establish any number of context breakpoints as necessary.
-For example, in order to call the debugger whenever a predicate defined on an object named ``foo`` is called we may define the following context breakpoint:
+For example, in order to call the debugger whenever a predicate defined on an object named ``foo`` is called, we may define the following context breakpoint:

 .. code-block:: text